annavesely/sumSome/README.md

 ## General Setting
-The analysis employs a matrix of statistics, where columns correspond to hypotheses, and rows to data transformations (the first is the identity).
+In the general setting, we start with a matrix of statistics, where columns correspond to hypotheses, and rows to data transformations (the first is the identity).
 Such a matrix may be simulated with the function ```simData```.
 Here, we are generating p-values corresponding to 5 hypotheses and 10 permutations, where 60% of the null hypotheses are false.

 ``` r
 G <- simData(prop = 0.6, m = 5, B = 10, alpha = 0.4, p = TRUE, seed = 42)